-The Annual Conference Committee meets in-person at the prior year's and current year's conferences.
-All other conference planning committees meet via electronic means.
 Exceptional circumstances are reviewed on a case-by-case basis by the Executive Director and the President, who may authorize additional or alternative arrangements.

-Site Visits
+Event Site Visits

 Any site visit required for a given event must be approved by the Executive Director and the President.
-Attendance at a site visit is limited to the committee chair, local liaison and headquarters staff.
-ALA will fund one night's allowable lodging, travel and meal expenses for approved site visits.
+Attendance at a site visit is limited to the event Chair and headquarters staff.
+ALA will fund one night's allowable lodging, travel, and meal expenses for approved site visits.